Settled an ICC dispute over a copper and cobalt mining venture

 |Current arbitrator appointments||3 (2 as chair or sole)|

 |Lawyers sitting as arbitrator||2|

 Founded in Brussels in 1965, Liedekerke was one of the few players in the Belgian market to resist the trend of integration with Anglo-American law firms in the early 2000s.
 It has remained independent ever since, making the disputes team less hampered by conflicts of interest than some of their competitors.

 Liedekerke got into international disputes at an early stage.
 In 1970, two of the founding partners, John Kirkpatrick and Michel Waelbroeck, represented Belgium before the International Court of Justice in the landmark Barcelona Traction case concerning protection of foreign shareholders.

 The firm has developed a strong focus on francophone Africa and handles arbitrations for various companies and governments in the region.
 It’s also been involved in some of the biggest enforcement proceedings to have reached the Belgian courts in recent years, including the Yukos case against Russia.
 Liedekerke is one of the few Belgian firms that also acts in foreign court proceedings including in France, Canada and the UK.

 Who uses it?

-The firm’s government clients include Belgium, Kazakhstan, Burundi and the Democratic Republic of the Congo, whose national mining company Gécamines regularly uses it for commercial arbitrations.
+The firm’s government clients include Belgium, Burundi and the Democratic Republic of the Congo, whose national mining company Gécamines regularly uses it for commercial arbitrations.
 Kazakhstan is another high-profile client.